-Steam turbines are the engines that drive electricity generation at a power plant, and as such are some of the most important, mission-critical components in a plant.
+Steam turbines are the engines that drive electricity generation at a power plant, and as such, are some of the most important, mission-critical components in a plant.

-If you are aware of these issues in advance, it’s possible to reduce or prevent downtime, thereby saving money and even increasing efficiency.
+If you are aware of these issues in advance, it’s possible to reduce or prevent downtime, thereby saving money and increasing efficiency.

-Common Problems with High-Pressure Steam Turbines
+Common High-Pressure Steam Turbine Problems

 Certain sections of turbines operating in a high-pressure environment face particular challenges beyond what other turbines face.
 The reason why is simple: these parts are exposed to higher pressures and higher temperatures, particularly in the high-pressure (HP) section.

 One issue is with clearances.
 Older turbines, or turbines with older HP sections, have problems with proper clearance that can lead to steam leakage.
 Often clearances aren’t tight enough, usually because of distortion of the blade ring and inner casing that can wear down components, affecting the clearance’s tightness.

 Another issue comes with the steam inlet.
 It’s possible for the nozzle chamber to experience welded joint failure.
 Additionally, the seal ring can become distorted, resulting in a loss of steam pressure.
 Both of these situations can reduce performance and require more fuel being burned to get the same result, which directly affects your plant’s bottom line.

 Throw in cracked bolts thanks to high temperatures, and it’s easy to see how high-pressure turbine sections are susceptible to problems caused by extreme operating environments.